michelpereira/awesome-open-source-games/README.md

 - [Release Cycles](https://github.com/RothschildGames/release-cycles) - Abstract racing game where you fight against the clock and the computer to get as far as you can in a product's life-cycle.
 - [Save The Forest](https://github.com/softvar/save-the-forest) - Fully canvas based HTML5 game where a player has to extinguish fire on tress using his magical water tank in order to save the Burning Forests.
 - [Ski Free](https://github.com/basicallydan/skifree.js) - Controls a skier on a mountain slope, avoiding obstacles while racing against time or performing stunts for points, depending on the game mode.
-- [Snake](https://github.com/jrgdiz/snake) - Simple clone of the snake game, using canvas and Javascript.
+- [Snake](https://github.com/jrgdiz/snake) - Simple clone of the snake game, using canvas and JavaScript.
 - [Snake_new](https://github.com/RabiRoshan/snake_game) - Classic nokia snake game using web.
 - [Space-Shooter](https://github.com/Couchfriends/Space-Shooter) - Classic shoot'em up space shooter build in HTML5 with multiplayer.
 - [Spashal](https://github.com/MrRar/spashal) - Danger lurks around every corner in space.